HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from-text-to-graph.md

 e.
 Focusing on the time periods with most activity: Some periods in time witness more events than others. we should assist the users in knowing the years with most changes in dynamics.

+If you look at the visualization again with these in mind, you can see how each aspect and possible interaction is built to adress one of these tasks.

 ![screenshot of the tool, with labels where each task is answered]({{site.baseurl}}/images/labeledscreenshot.png)